JudeQuintana/terraform-main/mega_mesh_demo/README.md

 Notes:
   - You can combine steps 3 and 4 with `terraform apply`.
+  - Add blackhole cidrs on any centralized router to create blackhole routes or aggregate routes.

 Routing and peering validation with AWS Route Analyzer:
 - Go to [AWS Network Manager](https://us-west-2.console.aws.amazon.com/networkmanager/home?region=us-east-1#/networks) (free to use)